 This midterm election is one to watch with all 435 seats in the U.S. House up for grabs.
-Meet the 18 Black women vying for a congressional seat.
+Meet the 18 Black women running as Democrats vying for a congressional seat.

 Running unopposed, Ayanna Pressley is a member of the Boston City Council becoming the first woman of color elected to the council in its 100-year history.
 On Nov.
 6, Pressley stands to become the first African-American to represent the state of Massachusetts in the U.S. House.